Core concepts

 ],

-• You can omit export_filename setting to use workspace key as a file name (e.g., documents-apidocuments-api.json)
+If you omit export_filename setting, workspace key will be used as a file name (e.g., documents-apidocuments-api.json).

 Default workspace